GuusKemperman/GuusKemperman.github.io/_posts/2024-10-08-visual-scripting.md

 **C++ Bindings**

 I made the API for exposing C++ to scripting as simple as could be, using the [runtime reflection](/blog/runtime-reflection) system I'd written earlier.
-And ofcourse, scripts can always interact and communicate with other scripts.
+And of course, scripts can always interact and communicate with other scripts.

 ```cpp
 type.AddField(&Player::Health, "Health")